0x5a4/tutel/README.md

 your current directory or search upwards until one is found.

 ## Feature Rundown
+- [X] Walk up the current path to find todos of parent directories
 - [X] Add Todos
 - [X] Edit existing Todos
 - [X] Remove Todos